 Children accessing the Read Write Inc programme take home a phonically matched decodable book and a book that will help promote a love of reading and can be read with someone at home.
+These are the Read Write Inc book bag books.
 There is an expectation of daily reading at home and school.
 Early Years and KS1 have a home/school lending library.
 This gives families access to a range of fiction and non-fiction books to share at home.
 Parent/carers are encouraged to read to their children, talk about the stories/information and bring them into school to change every week.
-Teachers and teaching assistants will complete miscue analysis' each term for children who have completed the Read Write Inc programme and through summative assessments will track the reading age of the children.
-The children then take home the appropriate level reading book for their reading age.
+Children who have completed the Read Write Inc programme complete a reading age assessment every half term.
+Based on this assessment information, the children then take home the appropriate level reading book for their reading age.
 The reading books are from a range of schemes, predominantly Oxford Owl, Badger and Project X. The schemes ensure that children have access to a wide range of texts, and allow for pupils to develop their skills within a level before moving to the next level.

-The children continue to learn and develop their reading skills through the RWI Literacy and Language scheme (KS2) and Cracking Comprehension programme.
+The children continue to learn and develop their reading skills through the bespoke English scheme in Key Stage 2.
 Texts are carefully chosen and supporting questions help children learn how to analyse and understand a text.
 The literacy scheme also enables the children to explore language, literary devices and comprehension skills outlined in the National Curriculum Content Domains.